 The cabin is a cozy two-room, 4-season structure with a high ceiling, kitchenette, bump-out bathroom, and basic furnishings for two.
 The cabin has full electric, lights, heat and A/C, and insulated windows with screens for summer breezes.
 Heat is provided by a propane wall furnace in colder months.
 The cabin does not have running water/indoor plumbing but ample fresh water is provided and easily heated in the electric kettle and microwave.
 See Kitchenette details below.
 Guests can arrange to take a quick hot shower in our home next door.

-Fees: The discounted lodging fee for clients who schedule a concurrent fire talk or other program with Jeff is a flat $65./per night.
-(The standard Airbnb rate is $69. weeknights and $95. weekends plus cleaning fees, taxes, and Airbnb service fees.)
+Fees: The discounted cabin fee for clients who schedule 2 or more concurrent fire talks with Jeff is a flat $65./nite Su-Th, and a flat $85./nite Fri-Sa.
+(The normal Airbnb rate is $69. weeknights and $103.-130. weekends, plus additional cleaning fees, taxes, and Airbnb service fees.)

 Accommodations: The cabin has two twin beds, a table and chairs, bathroom, and basic supplies for two people.
 We provide bed linens, pillows, and towels for guests.

-The kitchenette (below) has a small microwave oven, a dorm-style 3 cu. ft. refrigerator, coffeemaker, electric kettle, dishes, cups and flatware for 2 people.
+The kitchenette (below) has a single-burner electric hotplate, small microwave oven, dorm-style 3 cu. ft. refrigerator, coffeemaker, electric kettle, dishes, cups and flatware for 2 people.
 Clean water for drinking and washing comes from a 3-gallon stoneware water cooler and additional fresh water is provided in 3-gallon storage jugs.
 The electric kettle/water boiler provides hot water for beverages, washing dishes, and cleaning up.
-Guests refill the water jugs and cooler as needed from our yard spigot.
+Guests refill the water jugs and cooler as needed from our yard spigot and do not need to bring bottled water unless they wish to.

 Food: Guests bring their own food and beverages during their stay.
 Perishables and beverages can be stored in the refrigerator, which has a small ice cube maker.